Inshore waters and strong winds

 - Weather

-- Rain at times.
+- Rain at first, then showers, fair later.

 - Visibility